 How To Choose a Pest Control Company

-Hiring the right company for you is the most important step in the pest control process.
-The qualifications of and treatment methods used by a company are important to consider, as well as its years of experience and what other customers have said.
+It's important to choose the best pest control company for you.
+The qualifications of and treatment methods used by a company are important to consider, as well as its years of experience and reputation in customer reviews.
 Of course, you also want to consider cost.

 Does the company have a valid license and permits to perform pest control?

 While the United States Environmental Protection Agency (EPA) has established minimum standards of competency for pesticide applicators, licensing is taken care of at the state level.
-All pesticide applicators (and those who supervise them) in Arizona need to be licensed by all the necessary state regulatory agencies.
+All pesticide applicators (and those who supervise them) in Arizona must be licensed by all the necessary state regulatory agencies.

 Is the company a member of any professional organizations?